arashnm80/arashnm80.github.io/quotes.md

 > hope is product of self-trust.

-> I can do whatever the fu*k I can do.

 > lead people who lead people.

 > newton's third law, The only way of getting somewhere is to leave something behind.